 - Select ISO file and click Next.

-- Click Save to put the Windows.iso file to your desktop.
+- Click Save to put the Windows.iso file on your desktop.

 - The Media Creation Tool starts to download the latest Windows 10 installation files in an ISO format.